2n232/odin-recipes/README.md

-This prokject is to improve my skills about making a webpage using HTML.
+This project is to improve my skills about making a webpage using HTML.
-The finall result will be a webpage with images an links.
+The finally result will be a webpage with links to other pages with images and recipes.